5M4CK3R-H4CK3R-95/ceep/README.md

 ```
 python3 ceep.py
 ```
-And After that your ceep is installed sucessfully
+And After that your ceep is started

 #About